folio-org/stripes-components/lib/FilterGroups/readme.md

 ### Representation in the user-interface URL

-The state of the filters is represented in the user-interface's URL as a single query parameter, `filters`, whose value is a comma-separated list of the full names of all selected filters.
+The state of the filters is communicated back to the caller by invoking its `transitionTo` method to set the valu of a single query parameter, `filters`, whose value is a comma-separated list of the full names of all selected filters.
+Typically, the caller's `transitionTo` method will set its values into the anointed stripes-connect resource resulting in a change in the user-interface's URL.
 For example:

 	http://example.com/users?filters=item.DVDs,item.Microfilm,location.Main+Library